 People who are proactive in their thinking rate high in positive intelligence because they see the potential in the words they see and hear, whereas people who are low in positive intelligence react with degrees of helplessness when confronted with challenges or negative words.

-Happiness is not about being oblivious to negative situations in our environment; it’s about developing the mental toughness to find ways to do something about them.
+Happiness is not about being oblivious to negative situations in our environment; it’s about developing the mental toughness to find ways to be happier in spite of those situations.
 A leader with high positive intelligence is someone who is able to move forward and find both meaning and happiness regardless of their circumstances.

 Positive intelligence leads to action which is followed by results, not just more activity.